eosnewmedia/JSON-API-Server/docs/request-handler/resource-providers/index.md

 in your provider class, which results in a 403 (not allowed) HTTP status if a post, patch or delete is requested.

 Relationship requests are handled automatically through a fetch resource request with requested include for the relationship.

+If you do not want to check for the used HTTP method on relationship modification request you can use `Enm\JsonApi\Server\ResourceProvider\SeparatedRelationshipSaveTrait`.

 *****